 This is the preferred method for updating Column Mappings, as it avoids the need to manually type the column headers into the Code fields.
 However, it permits setting mappings relevant to the columns in this TOA5 Data File only.

-All Users can perform this function.
+All Users can perform this function. *** UPDATE ***